UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment

 where the $\mathrm{Adapter(\cdot)}$ consists of two fully connected layers with a $\mathrm{ReLU}$ activation in between, and $I^{\prime}$ represents the adapted visual features.

-\textbf{Multi-cue Integration Prediction.} A straightforward approach to incorporating the CLIP model into perception assessment is to utilize the ``$\texttt{good image}$'' as an anchor and take the cosine similarity between the text anchor and a given image as the assessment score.
-However, this method shows two shortcomings: \underline{1)} using the absolute value of similarity as the perception score may not be optimal because it only reflects the semantic similarity between images and texts~\cite{wu2023qbench,wang2023exploring}; \underline{2)} a single prompt may not fully leverage the extensive knowledge of the pre-trained model.
+\textbf{Multi-cue Integration Prediction.} A straightforward approach to incorporating CLIP into image assessment is to use the ``$\texttt{good image}$'' as an anchor and take the cosine similarity between the text anchor and a given image as the assessment score.
+However, this method shows two shortcomings: (1) using the absolute value of similarity as score may not be optimal because it only reflects the semantic similarity between images and texts~\cite{wu2023qbench,wang2023exploring}; (2) a single prompt may not fully leverage the extensive knowledge of the pre-trained model.
 Thus, we propose to utilize versatile cues to comprehensively explore the power of the pre-trained UniQA and convert absolute similarity scores into relative values for weighting.

-Specifically, we utilize the prompt template ``\{level\} image'' and five text levels in Sec.~\ref{sec:captioning}, \textit{i.e.}, \{$\texttt{bad}$, $\texttt{poor}$, $\texttt{fair}$, $\texttt{good}$, $\texttt{perfect}$\}, to construct prompts.
+Specifically, we utilize the prompt template ``\{level\} image'' and five text levels ($\texttt{bad}$, $\texttt{poor}$, $\texttt{fair}$, $\texttt{good}$, $\texttt{perfect}$), \textit{i.e.}, ``\textit{Multi-cue}'', to construct prompts.
 Next, we calculate the cosine similarity between the normalized text features $\{T_i\}_{i=1}^{5}$ of five prompts and adapted visual features $I^{\prime}$, and then use the $\mathrm{Softmax(\cdot)}$ to obtain the related value of five image-text correspondence.
 These related values will weight the predefined score levels to get the final assessment score.
-This process can be formulated as follows:
+The process is described in Fig.~\ref{fig:model}(b) and can be formulated as follows: